-Some sights in New York City are an absolute must during a visit here.
-The Statue of Liberty is an icon of American history, the Empire State Building is a sight to behold, and Ground Zero is a special place to experience and understand New York’s tragedy and rebirth.
+As a New Yorker, I can tell you that some sights in New York City are an absolute must when you visit: the Statue of Liberty, the Empire State Building, Ellis Island, and Central Park, for starters.
+Ground Zero is also one of these must-visit landmarks.
+It’s a special place to experience and understand a moment in New York’s history of both tragedy and rebirth.

 1. It’s a quiet place to reflect